Appendix O: Dean of Students Office

 - 1 staff member attended a monthly series of webinars hosted by the Chronicle of Higher Education on topics including; Race, Class, & Academic Life; Race, Class, & Student Activism; Race, Class, & the Path to College; and Race & Higher Education

-- All professional staff will participate in a monthly internal book discussion, centered around race and social identities.
+- All professional staff will participate in internal book discussion, centered around race and social identities.
 ODEI will provide options for suggested texts.

 - We will continue to coordinate DEI training for all departmental student leaders, including R/C CLIF Fellows, CEAP Ambassadors, Waltham Group Coordinators, and will expand to include Office Assistants.